akka/alpakka/docs/src/main/paradox/google-cloud-storage.md

 To get a list of all objects in a bucket, use @scala[@scaladoc[GCStorage.listBucket](akka.stream.alpakka.googlecloud.storage.scaladsl.GCStorage$)]@java[@scaladoc[GCStorage.listBucket](akka.stream.alpakka.googlecloud.storage.javadsl.GCStorage$)].
 When run, this will give a stream of @scaladoc[StorageObject](akka.stream.alpakka.googlecloud.storage.StorageObject).

+To get a list of both live and archived versions of all objects in a bucket where object versioning is enabled, the `versions` has to be set to `true`

 Scala
 : @@snip [snip](/google-cloud-storage/src/test/scala/docs/scaladsl/GCStorageSourceSpec.scala) { #list-bucket }